Bouquinistes of Paris copyright French Moments

 Rules to abide by

-The Bouquinistes follow a list of rules, particularly article 9 of the by-law dating from October 1993, signed by then mayor of Paris, Jacques Chirac.
+The Bouquinistes follow a list of rules, particularly article 9 of the by-law dated October 1993, signed by the then mayor of Paris, Jacques Chirac.

 The Bouquinistes of Paris © French Moments